 Even if you don’t watch the show, you can applaud the voice that Peter brings to animal rights issues.

-These small cakes are bite-sized, perhaps something special Tyrion would have made for him at Kings Landing.
+This Tyrion Lannister’s Petit Fours Recipe makes small cakes that are bite-sized, perhaps something special Tyrion would have made for him at Kings Landing.
 I would say that he would enjoy these cakes with a mug of tea, but we all know that it wouldn’t be true.
-His drink of choice would be wine.
-For sure.
+His drink of choice would be wine for sure.

 So enjoy these petit fours with a glass of wine!